sofakid/Skoarcery/README.md

        - the !zorp.choose will choose one line at random ?> !zorp<<_a, c#, e>>.choose

-They can be used as a block of code:
+They can be used as a block of code with `.block`:

     !! alice !!
     ~o mp